COMP2150-24s1/level-design-assessment-charlieadam1903/README.md

 ### 2.2.
 Checkpoints
+Checkpoints are present before they are needed to create a sense of curiosity before they are given a meaning.
+They are properly introduced in the first acid encounter, if they fall in.
+They also come to represent a sense of safety and a marker of progress, even in areas without acid.
 ### 2.3.
 Chompers(& ### 2.7.
 Passthrough Platforms & ### 2.4.
 Health Pickups)
 ![healthbox to entice pass-through learning](DocImages/pass-through-to-healthbox.jpeg) A slightly hidden optional introduction to pass through platforms positioned under where the player would fall if hit by introductory chomper.
 No weapons to deal with the chomper, only avoidance.
+Health pickup and pass through platform are also introduced in the acid and spike encounter if the player doesn't engage with the drop down--here, the player passes *up* through the platform as a staircase instead of having to learn how to drop down.
+Because the 'S + *then* spacebar' controls proved to not be intuitive during playtesting, this is meant to be a more overt way of teaching by showing that they CAN be moved through.
+Proves important for dropping down into section 2 proper.
 ### 2.1.
 Acid
+The acid is not intented to present a true danger in its introduction, only an immediate point of feedback to prepare the player for it in the future.
+It is easily jumped over, though requires good timing while jumping over the above chompers to avoid falling in from the impact.
 ### 2.8.
 Spikes
 ### 2.5.
 Keys